History of the Soviet Union (1953–1964): Collective leadership

-For a time after Beria's deposition, Georgi Malenkov was the seniormost figure in the Politburo.
+For a time after Beria's deposition, Georgi Malenkov was generally considered the senior-most figure in the Politburo.
 Malenkov, an artistic-minded man who courted intellectuals and artists, had little use for bloodshed or state terror.
 He called for greater support of private agricultural plots and liberation of the arts from rigid socialist realism and he also criticized the pseudoscience of biologist Trofim Lysenko.
 In a November 1953 speech, Malenkov denounced corruption in various government agencies.
 He also reappraised Soviet views of the outside world and relations with the West, arguing that there were no disputes with the United States and her allies that could not be resolved peacefully, and that nuclear war with the West would simply bring about the destruction of all parties involved.

-In the post-Beria period, Khrushchev rapidly began to emerge as the key figure.
+Within the same period, Nikita Khrushchev likewise emerged as a prominent figure in Soviet politics.
 Khrushchev proposed greater agricultural reforms, although he still refused to abandon the concept of collective farming and continued to support Lysenko's pseudoscience.
 In a 1955 speech, he argued that Soviet agriculture needed a shot in the arm and that it was silly to keep blaming low productivity and failed harvests on Tsar Nicholas II, dead for almost 40 years.
 He also began allowing ordinary people to stroll the grounds of the Kremlin, which had been closed off except to high ranking state officials for over 20 years.

 The late Stalin's reputation meanwhile started diminishing.
 His 75th birthday in December 1954 had been marked by extensive eulogies and commemorations in the state media as was the second anniversary of his death in March 1955.
 However, his 76th birthday at the end of the year was hardly mentioned.

 The new leadership declared a major amnesty for certain categories of convicts, announced price cuts, and relaxed the restrictions on private plots.
 De-Stalinisation would come to spell an end to the role of large-scale forced labour in the economy.